GrammaTech/gtirb/README.md

 [Capstone](https://www.capstone-engine.org)/[Keystone](https://www.keystone-engine.org)
 disassembler/assembler.

+### Data Tables

+Additional arbitrary information, e.g. analysis results, may be added to GT-IRB in the form of data tables.
+These tables are keyed by IDs.
+Every element of GT-IRB (namely: `module`s, `symbol`s, `global`s,
+`block`s, and `instruction`s) has a unique associated ID.

+## Usage

 GT-IRB is designed to be serialized to/from JSON, enabling easy use from any programming language.
 GT-IRB is also used as a C++ library implementing an efficient data structure suitable for use by binary